k8ssandra/k8ssandra/docs/content/en/quickstarts/site-reliability-engineer/_index.md

 title: "Quickstart for Site Reliability Engineers"
 linkTitle: "SREs"
 weight: 2
-description: "Familiarize yourself with K8ssandra utilities and procedures for monitoring, repair, and upgrading your Apache Cassandra® database!"
+description: "Familiarize yourself with K8ssandra 1.4.x utilities and procedures for monitoring, repair, and upgrading your Apache Cassandra® database!"
 ---

-**Completion time**: **10 minutes**.

 {{% alert title="Tip" color="success" %}}
 Be sure to first complete one of the [K8ssandra install]({{< relref "/install" >}}) options (locally or on a cloud provider) before performing these post-install steps.